Profile

 About the site

-I invite you to explore my publications, get to know my projects and lines of work, and connect around new ways of managing, preserving, and narrating knowledge.
+I invite you to explore my publications, navigate the landscapes I’ve been shaping, and connect around new ways of imagining, managing, preserving, and narrating knowledge, culture, and experience.

 Tela de Araña is my independent studio for semantic and epistemic architecture, where I conduct my professional consulting and design work.
 It supports institutions, organizations, and collectives whose knowledge systems face complexity — whether through growth, dispersion of materials, evolving workflows, or the accumulation of legacy structures.
 The studio integrates diagnosis, structural design, semantic modeling, and editorial implementation to build durable, coherent, and adaptable ecosystems of knowledge and memory.